Heads of Laboratories

 Other areas of blood and platelet physiology that the lab is studying include:

-1) Integrin structure and activation: Integrins (including αIIbβ3) are transmembrane glycoprotein receptors.
-Through site-directed mutagenesis, molecular dynamics, electron microscopy and x-ray crystallography studies, the lab is studying the mechanisms by which the receptors undergo a transition from an inactive to an active conformation with high affinity for ligand.
-Most recently, nanodisc technology has been developed to address these questions.
+Integrin structure and activation.
+Integrins (including αIIbβ3) are transmembrane glycoprotein receptors.
+Through site-directed mutagenesis, molecular dynamics, electron microscopy and x-ray crystallography studies, the lab is studying the mechanisms by which the receptors undergo a transition from an inactive to an active conformation with high affinity for ligands.
+Most recently, nanodisc technology coupled with electron microscopy and three-dimensional reconstruction have been employed to address these questions.

-2) High throughput screening and structure-guided design: The Coller lab identified a single compound out of more than 33,000 tested that inhibits ligand binding to αIIbβ3.
-Structure-guided modifications of this led to a compound (RUC-2) that is approximately 100 times more potent, and this compound is being evaluated for its therapeutic potential.
-Compounds from an additional high throughput screen are under investigation.
+High throughput screening and structure-guided design.
+The Coller lab identified a single compound out of more than 33,000 tested that inhibits ligand binding to αIIbβ3.
+Structure-guided modifications of this led to a compound (RUC-2) that is approximately 100 times more potent.
+This compound was modified to improve aqueous solubility and is being developed for pre-hospital therapy for myocardial infarction.

-3) Platelet TGF-β1: The Coller lab discovered that platelet TGF-β1, a potent modifier of gene transcription and cellular behavior, can be activated by shear forces, and studies are under way to assess the biologic significance of this finding in model systems and human diseases, including aortic stenosis and sickle cell disease.
+Platelet TGF-β1.
+The Coller lab discovered that platelet TGF-β1, a potent modifier of gene transcription and cellular behavior, can be activated by shear forces, and studies are under way to assess the biological significance of this finding in model systems and human diseases, including aortic stenosis.

-Dr. Coller received the Robert J. and Claire Pasarow Foundation Award in 2005, the Warren Alpert Foundation Award in 2001 and a National Research Achievement Award from the American Heart Association in 1998.
+Dr. Coller received the Pasarow Award in 2005, the Warren Alpert Foundation Award in 2001 and a National Research Achievement Award from the American Heart Association in 1998.
 He is a member of the Institute of Medicine, the National Academy of Sciences and the American Academy of Arts and Sciences.
-Dr. Coller is a past president of the American Society of Hematology and served as the founding president of the Society for Clinical and Translational Science.
+Dr. Coller is a past president of the American Society of Hematology and was founding president of the Society for Clinical and Translational Science.